Remote Learning:

 In accordance with PPM 164, the Near North District School Board has created an online Exemption Form to facilitate synchronous learning exemption requests.

 Assessment, evaluation and reporting continues to apply to all students who have been approved for an exemption from the minimum requirements of synchronous (live, interactive) learning.
-Students will complete and submit the assignments and assessments and continue to receive feedback from educators.
+Exempted students are required to maintain communication with their classroom teacher, complete and submit assignments and will receive feedback related to learning progress.

 Remote Learning Resources: